 Welcome to my website!
-I am a Postdoctoral Research Fellow (Swiss National Science Foundation, Project 175162) studying the impact of changing freshwater fluxes and ocean stratification on the ability of the Southern Ocean to take up carbon-dioxid and heat in future.
-Gaining a robust understanding of this process and the related uncertainties is directly relevant to constraining future global climate change, allowable carbon-dioxide emissions for a given temperature target, and related sea level rise.
-This work is carried out at Princeton University and the British Antarctic Survey in collaboration with Prof. Dr. Jorge Sarmiento and Prof. Dr. Michael Meredith.
+I am a postdoctoral researcher studying the impact of changing sea ice, freshwater fluxes, and ocean stratification on the ability of the Southern Ocean to take up and release carbon-dioxid and heat.
+Gaining a robust understanding of these processes and the related uncertainties is directly relevant to constraining future global climate change, allowable carbon-dioxide emissions for a given temperature target, and related sea level rise.
+This work is currently carried out at Princeton University and the British Antarctic Survey in collaboration with Prof. Dr. Jorge Sarmiento and Prof. Dr. Michael Meredith.

 March 2019: New publication by Hasenfratz et al. in Science on the "The residence time of Southern Ocean surface waters and the 100,000-year ice age cycle".

-March 2019: I am excited to be named BAS Honorary Researcher.
+March 2019: I am excited to join the BAS Honorary Researcher scheme.

 Dec.
 2018: Presenting at the AGU Fall Meeting 2018 on A Previously Unrecorded Anomaly in the Southern Ocean Climate System.